 The Salthouse Bar & Restaurant, Clevedon

 The Salthouse Bar & Restaurant has been established as a local pub and restaurant for over 20 years and with the current owner for the past 13.
-It is a listed building of great historical interest and ideally located with far reaching views over the popular Marine Lake, Clevedon Victorian Pier and the Bristol Channel, one can see even see Wales on a clear day.The venue prides itself on its’ high quality and affordable food made with fresh locally sourced ingredients and served by friendly and helpful staff.
+It is a listed building of great historical interest and has also been a filming location for Broadchurch and other TV dramas.
+Our pub is ideally located with far reaching views over the popular Marine Lake, Clevedon Victorian Pier and the Bristol Channel, one can see even see Wales on a clear day.The venue prides itself on its’ high quality and affordable food made with fresh locally sourced ingredients and served by friendly and helpful staff.
 The chef regularly updates the menu and offers delicious daily specials.
 A fully stocked bar and regularly updated wine menus complete the offering with ‘something for everyone’.
 You won’t be disappointed with the wide variety and selection on offer.

 The Salthouse in Clevedon was originally used as a salt mine in the late 1800’s before it was changed to a Private Residence.